Qualitative probe of interacting dark energy with redshift-space distortions: Redshift Space Distortions

 A value of the DE equation of state parameter, $w_x = {-}0.8$, is adopted for all numerical computations; also assuming Euclid photometric empirical fittings \cite{EuclidTheoryWorkingGroup:2012gxx}:

 where $z_0 \,{=}\, z_{\rm mean}/1.412$; with $z_{\rm mean} \,{=}\, 0.9$, and the evolution bias \eqref{b_e2} is computed using \eqref{N-fit}.

 Background initial conditions for each IDE model were chosen for the cosmological equations to obtain the same matter density parameter $\Omega_{m0} \,{=}\, 0.24$ and Hubble constant $H_0 \,{=}\, 73~{\rm km\, s^{-1}\, Mpc^{-1}}$ as its corresponding standard (non-interacting) model.
-Thus, the IDE models are ``normalized'' to the same background universe at today ($z \,{=}\, 0$).
-An advantage of this is that any scale-dependent deviations from standard behaviour will be isolated on ultra-large scales, at today.
-Specifically, the power spectra for all the chosen values of $\xi$ and $\Gamma/H_0$ will merge on small scales at today, and diverge otherwise.
+Thus, the IDE models are ``normalized'' to the same background universe at present epoch ($z \,{=}\, 0$).
+An advantage of this is that any scale-dependent deviations from standard behaviour will be isolated on ultra-large scales, at present epoch.
+Specifically, the power spectra for all the chosen values of $\xi$ and $\Gamma/H_0$ will merge on small scales at present epoch, and diverge otherwise.
 (At earlier epochs, $z \,{>}\, 0$, the power spectra will diverge on small scales.)
-Adiabatic initial conditions (see e.g. \cite{Duniya:2015nva, Duniya:2019mpr}) were adopted for the perturbations equations.
+Adiabatic initial conditions (see e.g.~Refs.~\refcite{Duniya:2015nva} and~\refcite{Duniya:2019mpr}) were adopted for the perturbations equations.
 The angular power spectrum \eqref{Cls} was computed by employing \eqref{b_e2} and \eqref{F_ell}--\eqref{N-fit}.